The Children With Diabetes Research Foundation is a tax-exempt non-profit foundation that has been funding research for almost 20 years.

 International efforts and collaboration included grants to Dr. Kjersti Ronningen in Norway for her MIDIA study which follows high risk families.
 She works with Dr. Lars Stene who published supportive articles about the role of Omega-3 fatty acids in Norway, and he worked in the U.S. to assist with the development of the NIP protocol.
 Kjersti has been interested in observations made about families of children who are told their child is autoantibody positive.
 When taking cod liver oil (a great source of the anti-inflammatory, DHA), the risk of progression is reduced.

 For the past decade, we have also supported similar efforts in the United States.
 We are very proud to have supported Dr. Bernhard Hering at the University of Minnesota.
 He is the ultimate collaborator; it has been a joy to experience the way he has humbly used his stellar intellect and work ethic both within his own organization and with outreach to others to lead and drive a vision for encapsulated islets.
 We are very proud to have played a role in funding his efforts to transplant humans with encapsulated porcine islets.
-He is absolutely correct in defining the challenges ahead: supply (porcine is renewable), safety (long term goal is to avoid immunosuppression), and continued research on finding the ideal site for the transplant (working with Dr. Sutherland, they will figure it out!).
+He is accurate in defining the challenges ahead: supply (porcine is renewable), safety (long term goal is to avoid immunosuppression), and continued research on finding the ideal site for the transplant (working with Dr. Sutherland, they will figure it out!).

 In this same category, we have funded several grants at the Diabetes Research Institute in Florida (DRI).
 Drs.
 Fraker and Stabler have dedicated much of their careers to encapsulation, and this will be critical to the success of avoiding a lifetime of immunosuppression.